aturkaz/hello-world/README.md

 # hello-world
 My very first repository on GitHub.
-This is for palying around on GitHub and learning.
+This is for playing around on GitHub and learning.